There's a Great Big Beautiful Tomorrow: Legacy

+In an interview, Marty Sklar, the former ambassador for Walt Disney Imagineering, said: "Walt Disney was the eternal optimist, and he really believed that things could be better.
+And Bob and Dick Sherman wrote that song as a personal ode to Walt.
+They really meant it...
+That was Walt's anthem, and they recognized that."

 Other uses

 Walt Disney and the Sherman Brothers sang "There's a Great Big Beautiful Tomorrow" together in a short promotional film sent to General Electric before the New York World's Fair.
 This can be seen in its entirety in an Easter egg on the Walt Disney Treasures Tomorrow Land DVD set.
 The same DVD also contains Walt Disney's filmed introduction to his original 1966 plans for EPCOT, made to convince Florida legislators, industry and the public of the value of the project.
 An instrumental version of "There's a Great Big Beautiful Tomorrow" is heard during much of this short film.

 The band They Might Be Giants recorded a cover of the song which appears as a bonus track on the soundtrack album for the Disney film Meet the Robinsons.

 In 2015, ESPN used the song for a commercial featuring the NCAA Football Signing Day.
 The commercial was for the ESPN-U channel and featured baseball caps of major college football programs.

 It makes an appearance at the end of the short Fun with Mr. Future, sung by the titular character himself.
 It was also featured in the 2015 Disney movie Tomorrowland during the scene where young Frank is at the 1964 New York World's Fair.

+It is featured as the closing theme for every episode of the PRX radio program The Goober Hour.

 In the animated series The Wonderful World of Mickey Mouse, Mickey sings the song briefly in the episode "House of Tomorrow".

+In 2025, the song was used in the final episode of The Studio.